aturon/ChemistrySet/notes/firehose.markdown

 Treiber example)?
 This goes back to the idea of forcing blocking to go through channels.

+---

+The published dual data structures -- I think just stacks and queues -- both have a special characteristic.
+The blocking operation blocks exactly when the data structure is "empty".
+This means the required consensus is very easy to encode: essentially swing the entire data structure between empty and nonempty states.
+Need to examine whether the stack data structure uses stack ordering for waiting pops -- since that would be pure coincidence, and in principle a dual data structure can use any reasonable container for requests.

+A challenge for the Chemistry Set: can we incorporate sufficiently-expressive blocking constructs as to allow, for example, a very simple treatment of sets-via-linked-lists where you can block trying to remove a particular element, even though the set is otherwise nonempty?
+This is probably tied up with design questions about blocking on `Ref` cells versus channels only.

+Initial idea: add a true biased choice.
+It would not be race-free, but would guarantee that *at the linearization point* of the right-sided choice, the left-sided choice was disabled.

 ## 6/25/2011

 Could roll up the use of `Loop` in MSQueue into a version of `upd`.